Bisonai/orakl-docs/en/other-resources/terms-of-use.md

 #### Prepayment

-Prepayment allows consumers of Orakl Network to prepay for services in KLAY, and then using those funds when interacting with Orakl Network.
+Prepayment allows consumers of Orakl Network to prepay for services in KAIA, and then using those funds when interacting with Orakl Network.

 #### Direct Payment

 Direct Payment method allows to use Orakl Network's services without requiring to create any account in advance.
-All services can be requested and paid at the time of the request in KLAY.\
+All services can be requested and paid at the time of the request in KAIA.\

 2. Members must use the payment method in their own name when using the payment method of Paragraph 1 for payment of paid services, and must not use another person's payment method arbitrarily.
 Members are responsible for all damages to the Company, the legitimate owner of the payment method, and a third party related to payment that may occur by using the payment method of another person arbitrarily, unless there is intentional or negligence on the part of the Company.
 3. The information entered by the Member in connection with the payment and the responsibilities and disadvantages incurred in connection with the information shall be borne by the Member, unless there is intentional or negligence on the part of the Company.